What comes to mind when you talk about a website having high bounce rate? OR

 By helping the search engines provide a better service to their users by providing more relevant, engaging content and useful, helpful solutions for people searching for particular keywords and phrases, you will be rewarded in turn.

 How To Reduce Bounce Rate?

-Having said that there are certain things that can be done that are proven to be very effective techniques to reduce bounce rate…
+But there are certain things you should do to get low bounce rate and all of them are proven to be very effective techniques to reduce bounce rate.